 Assuming you’re paid on a biweekly schedule, you’re looking at 26 paychecks per year.
 Divide that up, and here’s what you need to save each paycheck:

-In order to max out all of your retirement accounts each year, you’ll need to save $1034.59 per paycheck.
-Is that a lot of money?
-Obviously yes!
-But if you take the time to set it up once at the beginning of the year, it becomes so much easier to max out all of your retirement accounts.
+In order to max out all of your retirement accounts each year, you’ll need to save $1,119.22 per paycheck.
+That’s obviously a lot of money to save.
+But if you take the time to set it up once at the beginning of the year, it becomes much easier to max out all of your retirement accounts.

 To see this in action, just look at what your income would be once you’ve subtracted the retirement savings.
-Someone making $100,000 per year would reduce their pre-tax income from $100,000 down to $78,600 if they maxed out both their 401(k) and HSA.
-That same person would then only need to save $5,500 per year in after-tax money to put into a Roth IRA.
-Considering the fact that the median income in the U.S. is around $55,000 per year, a person making around $70,000 per year before taxes would be doing pretty darn well.
+Someone making $100,000 per year would reduce their pre-tax income from $100,000 down to $76,900 if they maxed out both their 401(k) and HSA.
+That same person would then only need to save $6,000 per year in after-tax money to put into a Roth IRA.
+Considering the fact that the median income in the U.S. is around $55,000 per year, a person making about $75,000 per year before taxes would be doing pretty darn well.

 The Key: Set It Up Once And Forget About It!

 The great thing about saving is that you only need to do it once.
-Just set your contribution amount for the year now and then don’t look back.
+Set your contribution amount at the beginning of the year and then don’t look back.
 If you don’t know how to change your savings rates, talk to your HR people.
 Most of the time, you can change your contribution rate right on your computer.

 And the worst thing that happens is you find out the heavy saving is pushing your budget just a little bit too much.
 If that’s the case, then just retool your savings later down the line.
-My guess is that most people will get bummed out in the beginning at their smaller paycheck.
-Over time, however, you’ll probably start to get used to it.
+My guess is that most people will get bummed out in the beginning at their smaller paycheck, but over time, you’ll probably get used to it.

-Even if you don’t think you could max out all of your accounts, an easy thing to do would be to just figure out a way to bring in a little income on the side.
+Even if you don’t think you could max out all of your accounts, an easy thing to do would be to figure out a way to bring in a little income on the side.
 Making an extra couple thousand bucks in a year isn’t hard to do.
-If you take that income and put it all into an IRA or HSA, you can reach the same savings goals without sacrificing any of your lifestyle.
+If you take that income and put it all into an IRA or HSA, you can reach the same savings goals while living the same lifestyle.
 I know everyone reading this can figure out a way to make an extra few thousand bucks in an entire year!

 Are you putting yourself in a position to max out all of your retirement accounts this year?